Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Integrating Structured Knowledge Into Story Generation: A Taxonomy

 Instead of directly generating discourse-level stories in an end-to-end manner by finetuning PLMs, methods that build knowledge reasoners dissect the generation process.
-They train an independent knowledge reasoner from scratch using structured knowledge merely.
-These knowledge reasoners are able to infer on the plot level.
+They train an independent knowledge reasoner from scratch using merely structured knowledge, which works as an event space.
+Thus, these knowledge reasoners are able to infer on the plot level.
 Then, the inferred plot lines participate in guiding discourse-level story generation.

 Martin et al. \cite{martin2017improvisational,martin2018event,martin2018dungeons} proposed a pipeline where story generation can roughly be broken into two steps: \textit{event-to-event} and \textit{event-to-sentence}.
 The event-to-event step generates successive events and the event-to-sequence step grounds an event to a discourse sentence.
 Both steps are trained with seq2seq models (e.g. RNN and LSTM).
 Due to the sparsity of extracted fine-grained events from input texts, Martin et al. define each event as a 4-tuple representation $<s,v,o,m>$ where the nouns (subject $s$ and object $o$) and verb (verb $v$) are generalized using structured knowledge datasets WordNet \cite{WordNet} and VerbNet \cite{VerbNet}. $m$ is a modifier of an event.
 These tuples are inputted into a seq2seq model to predict successor events.
 Then, another seq2seq model takes the predicted event as input and generates a sentence back to natural language discourse.
 Following the pipeline, Ammanabrolu et al. \cite{ammanabrolu2019guided} explore an ensemble-based model in the event-to-sentence step to make generated sentences more on-topic and interesting.